Romaero

-Romaero, formerly Intreprinderea de Reparatii Material Aeronautic or IRMA ('Enterprise for the Repair of Aeronautical Material'), is a Romanian aerospace company, headquartered in the Băneasa neighborhood of Bucharest.
+Romaero, formerly Întreprinderea de Reparații Material Aeronautic or IRMA ('Enterprise for the Repair of Aeronautical Material'), is a Romanian aerospace company, headquartered in the Băneasa neighborhood of Bucharest.
 In recent years, it has largely concentrated on aircraft repairs as well as component manufacturing for overseas companies.

 The company was founded by Royal Decree in 1920 under the name ASAM.
-It was rebranded as IRMA during 1944.
+It was rebranded as IRMA in 1944.
 In 1978, the company again changed its name to IAvB – Întreprinderea de Avioane București ('Bucharest Enterprise Aircraft').
 Finally, it was rebranded as Romaero S.A. in 1991.
-Perhaps its largest manufacturing programme that the company has been involved in was mass production of the British-designed Britten-Norman Islander; over 500 airframes were reportedly completed in Romania.
+Perhaps the largest manufacturing programme that the company has been involved in was mass production of the British-designed Britten-Norman Islander; over 500 airframes were reportedly completed in Romania.
 Another major independent undertaking of the firm was the Rombac 1-11 airliner, a license-produced model of the BAC One-Eleven produced in Romania; however, sales never reached expectations and the programme was abandoned during the late 1990s.

 History

 Early years

 Since the company's early years, particularly under the guise of IRMA, it has specialised in the overhaul of various types of aircraft.
 Specifically, it was involved in the repair and services of numerous Soviet aircraft, including the Li-2, IL-14, IL-18, Antonov An-2, An-24, An-26 and An-30.
 The company also produced a number of indigenously-developed aircraft, which were categorised as either light aircraft or agricultural aircraft: IAR-818, IAR-821, and IAR-822.

-During 1968, IRMA secured an arrangement to manufacture the British Britten-Norman Islander, a popular twin-engined multipurpose aircraft.
+In 1968, IRMA secured an arrangement to manufacture the British Britten-Norman Islander, a popular twin-engined multipurpose aircraft.
 According to the company, IRMA was responsible for producing in excess of 500 Islanders, roughly half of those ever produced.
 While production of the type came to a close during the late 1990s it was reported that negotiations for Romaero to resume production of the Islander had reached an advanced stage by 2002.
 However, Britten-Norman subsequently decided to bring manufacturing inhouse.

 ROMBAC One-Eleven

-On 9 June 1979, Romanian president Nicolae Ceauşescu signed an agreement with the British Aerospace for the licensed production of the BAC One-Eleven in Romania.
+On 9 June 1979, Romanian president Nicolae Ceaușescu signed an agreement with the British Aerospace for the licensed production of the BAC One-Eleven in Romania.
 This was to involve the delivery of three complete One-Elevens (two 500-series aircraft and one 475 series) plus the construction of at least 22 in Bucharest, with reducing British content.
 It also involved Romanian production of Spey engines and certification of the aircraft to British standards by the Civil Aviation Authority.
 A market for up to 80 Romanian-built airliners was projected, largely in China and other developing economies, as well as Eastern Europe.
 The aircraft was re-designated Rombac 1-11.